spatie/laravel-directory-cleanup/README.md

 This package will delete old files from directories.
 You can use a configuration file to specify the maximum age of a file in a certain directory.

-Spatie is a webdesign agency based in Antwerp, Belgium.
-You'll find an overview of all our open source projects [on our website](https://spatie.be/opensource).

-## Postcardware

-You're free to use this package (it's [MIT-licensed](LICENSE.md)), but if it makes it to your production environment you are required to send us a postcard from your hometown, mentioning which of our package(s) you are using.

-Our address is: Spatie, Samberstraat 69D, 2060 Antwerp, Belgium.

-The best postcards will get published on the open source page on our website.

 ## Installation

 You can install the package via composer: